Zuehlke/software-engineering-corner/drafts/refactoring-legacy-code-with-tiny-types-in-java.md

 saveAsDraft: true
 ---

-I love using **tiny types**, also called **micro types** or **value types**.
-The concept is straightforward: you wrap all primitives and strings in your code with a class, ensuring you never pass raw primitives around.

-The problem which we're trying to solve is to avoid illegal values entering your system.
-For this, it's best to use strongly typed values, which allows you to both lean on the compiler and improve the developer experience by engaging with IDE tooling.

-The [parse, don’t validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) mantra is all about parsing incoming data to a specific type, or failing in a controlled manner if the parsing fails.
-It’s about using trusted, safe, and typed data structures inside your code and making sure all incoming data is handled at the **edges** of your system.
-**Don’t pass incoming data deep into your code, parse it right away and fail fast if needed.**

-Let's explore the power of tiny types and data-oriented programming in Java using the **Gilded Rose Kata**.
+Legacy systems are often very procedural and rely heavily on mutable state, which makes them difficult to maintain and extend.
+This reliance on mutable data structures can lead to issues like unintended side effects and bugs, especially when multiple parts of the system interact with shared state.
+The [Gilded Rose Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) is a perfect example of this: it’s messy, hard to refactor, and prone to bugs due to inadequate constraints on primitive values.

-The [Gilded Rose Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) is a classic programming exercise that challenges developers to refactor a legacy codebase while maintaining its existing functionality.
+The Gilded Rose Kata is a programming exercise that challenges developers to refactor a legacy codebase while maintaining its existing functionality.
 The scenario revolves around a fictional shop, "Gilded Rose," that sells various items, each with distinct behaviours affecting their quality and value over time.

-In the Gilded Rose code, items have properties like `sellIn` (the number of days left to sell the item) and `quality` (the value or condition of the item), which deteriorate as time progresses.
+Items have properties such as `sellIn`, which represents the number of days left to sell the item, and `quality`, which reflects the value or condition of the item.
+Both properties deteriorate as time progresses.
 However, some items, like "*Aged Brie*" or "*Sulfuras, Hand of Ragnaros*" behave differently.
-The challenge is to refactor the existing code, which is messy and difficult to maintain, and ensure it handles all the edge cases without breaking any functionality.

-The kata is designed to help developers practice **refactoring** techniques, enhance **test-driven development (TDD)** skills, and improve their understanding of **clean code** principles.
-The exercise is a fantastic way to engage with legacy code and showcase how careful refactoring, thoughtful design, and modern programming approaches can breathe new life into an aging codebase.
+Tiny Types and Data Oriented Programming offer a solution to these challenges by encouraging a shift away from procedural and mutable designs.
+Tiny Types encapsulate primitive values, like `sellIn` and `quality`, in strongly typed classes, ensuring that the integrity of these values is preserved throughout the system.
+This reduces the risk of invalid states and eliminates the need for repetitive defensive checks.

+Meanwhile, Data Oriented Programming promotes the separation of business logic from data, making the code easier to reason about and maintain.
+By modeling data as immutable records and using sealed interfaces to ensure exhaustive case handling, we can minimise side effects and ensure that all code paths are predictable and safe.
+Together, these techniques lead to a cleaner, more maintainable codebase where illegal states are unrepresentable, and extending functionality becomes straightforward.

+Let's explore both concepts in Java using the **Gilded Rose Kata**.

-The following code from the exercise is used to update the inventory.
-It iterates over a list of items and determines whether to adjust the `sellIn` and/or the `quality` property.
+The following code updates the inventory by iterating over a list of items and determining whether to adjust the `sellIn` or `quality` properties.
-As you can see, it's hard to read and difficult to change.
+As you can see, it’s hard to read and difficult to change.

 ```java
 public void updateQuality() {